Out of season deer control on Scotland’s national forests and land

 An evidenced based approach

-Along with monitoring deer impacts on biodiversity we also monitor deer populations (density).
+Along with monitoring deer impacts on biodiversity FLS also monitors deer populations (density).
 A variety of methods are used to do this but dung counts is the primary method.

 Over the past 5 years approximately one third of Scotland’s national forests and land have been surveyed.
 The mean average deer density in these survey areas have ranged from 4.2 deer per km2 to 64.7 deer per km2.
 The FLS target range as published in the FLS deer management strategy in 2014 is between 2 and 7 deer per km2.
 Of the land surveyed in the last five years, 89% has deer density well above this widely accepted target to help protect biodiversity from negative deer impacts.

 On Scotland’s national forests and land, FLS has a target of not incurring more than 10% deer damage to young trees.
-In 2019 the 3 year rolling average of damage impacts was 17% for the leaders on young trees, i.e. trees planted for 1 year in the ground.
+In 2020 the 3 year rolling average of damage impacts was 18% for the leaders on young trees, i.e. trees planted for 1 year in the ground.
 This is well above our target.
-The regional variation for damage impacts ranged from 5% to 29% in 2019.
-Results at site level in 2019 ranged from 0% to 96% damage of young trees.
+The regional variation for damage impacts ranged from 10% (up 5% from last year) to 30% (up 1% from last year) in 2020.
+Results at site level in 2020 ranged from 0% to 99% damage of young trees.

 Out of season culling